microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   The vasculature at the bone surface is visible.
   The framed area in A marks the subvolume represented in panel B at higher magnification.
   Panel C displays the transverse section marked in panel B: the pulp chamber and root canal with the corresponding vessels are unambiguously visualized.
-  Due to the voxel size of 8--9 μm, microvessels with diameter of 40 μm or less cannot be visualized in such large samples.](images/Fig5_Vreni jaw minipig.png){#fig:5}
+  Due to the voxel size of 8--9 μm, microvessels with a diameter of 40 μm or less cannot be visualized in such large samples.](images/Fig5_Vreni_jaw_minipig.png){#fig:5}

 Osseointegration of implants is influenced by angiogenesis.
 As such, studying angiogenesis and, correspondingly the vascular supply of the peri-implant tissue in detail is important for dental research and many implantology studies.
 So far, the only reliable approach to assess the vascular supply remains histology, limited to single two-dimensional sections.

-While microCT imaging allows for non-destructive, fully 3D imaging of dental research samples with implants, such imaging is a challenging task due to the presence of these metal parts with high density and X-ray absorption within the samples.
+While microCT imaging allows for non-destructive, fully 3D imaging of dental research samples with implants, such imaging presents challenges.
+This is due to the presence of high-density metal parts with strong X-ray absorption within the samples.
 A decalcification step reduces the density of the sample but inevitably leads to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible [@doi:10.1038/s41598-017-13632-5].
-For distinguishing the vasculature from both the metal implants and the mineralized bone tissue, we instilled the vasculature with a suitable contrast agent (μAngiofil).
+To distinguish the vasculature from both the metal implants and the mineralized bone tissue, we instilled the vasculature with a suitable contrast agent (μAngiofil).
 The X-ray absorption characteristics of μAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels as well as metal (titanium) implants.
 We imaged an μAngiofil-instilled minipig hemimandibula with a SkyScan 2214 (control software version 1.0.0, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:6), with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 μA.
 The X-rays were filtered by 1 mm of copper.
-Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.18° and 4 projections being averaged for noise reduction.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.18° with 4 projections averaged for noise reduction.
 Each projection image with a size of 2929 x 1944 pixels was exposed for 1080 ms.
 This resulted in an isotropic voxel size of 8 μm.